lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_suit_manifest_overview.rst

 * ``suit-components`` - a data field that contains all declared components to be targeted in the manifest.

    Components are identified by ``SUIT_Component_Identifier``, which is introduced by Nordic Semiconductor's implementation of the SUIT procedure.
+   For a list of available components, see the :ref:`ug_nrf54h20_suit_components` page.

 * ``suit-shared-sequence`` - a sequence that executes before the other sequences.